-Maria Photinakis is a illustrator and comic book artist exploring science fiction and autobiographical narratives around alienation, self-discovery, and the diaspora experience.
+Maria Photinakis (she/her) is an illustrator and comic book artist exploring science fiction and autobiographical narratives about resilience, alienation, and self-discovery.

-I grew up in a big Greek-American community in Lowell, Massachusetts and was mesmerized by the Byzantine mosaic iconography that surrounded me at home and in my community church.
-These icons were heavily visually stylized and designed to convey story and meaning without depending on text.
+I grew up in a Greek-American community in Lowell, Massachusetts and was mesmerized by the Byzantine mosaic iconography that surrounded me at home and in my community church.
+These icons were heavily visually stylized and designed to convey story and meaning without much if any text.
 The visual narratives and conventions of those icons still influence my work today.

 While in school studying Journalism, I also studied French language and culture for a semester at the Sorbonne in Paris, as well as Japanese language and traditional puppet theater (bunraku) during a summer semester in Shiga prefecture in Japan.
-The Greek, French, and Japanese cultures all have indelibly left their mark on the lens I use to observe and document the world.
+My experiences within parts of the Greek, French, and Japanese cultures all have indelibly left their mark on the lens I use to observe and document the world.